 The Carlson School Undergraduate program enrolls approximately 2,400 undergraduate students and offers 10 majors.
-The student experience is enhanced through a required international experience, frequent interactions with the business community and internship and mentorship opportunities.
+The student experience is enhanced through a required international experience, frequent interactions with the business and non-profit communities and internship and mentorship opportunities.
 Through its focus on building strong communication, leadership, and teamwork skills, the undergraduate program prepares students to compete and succeed in a quickly-changing global business environment.

 The College of Science and Engineering (CSE) offers 19 bachelor's degree programs in the science, technology, engineering, and mathematics (STEM) fields, including 12 engineering specialties, astrophysics, chemistry, computer science, earth sciences, mathematics, physics, and statistics.
 Its programs are ranked among the best in the nation.
 Admission is selective; to be successful, students should have strong science and mathematics aptitude.
 World-class faculty and research provide academic excellence, and exceptional student services prepares students for technical and scientific career opportunities.
 More than 250 companies recruit CSE students each year through on-campus, CSE-only career fairs for internships, co-ops, and full time employment.

 1-2 years completed college coursework required for admission.